blogmv/backbone-marionette/README.md

-Backbone + RequireJS
+Backbone.js + Marionette.js + Browserify
 ================

-This is the skeleton which we gonna use to build our SPA with Backbone and Require through an API built with Python using Google App Engine to host blogMV* data.
+This is the skeleton which we gonna use to build our SPA with Backbone.js, Marionette.js and Browserify through an API built with Python using Google App Engine to host blogMV* data.